Ucicek/lane-following-autonomous-car/README.md

 ## Running the Project
 1. Compile the C++ module using pybind11.
+2. Pip install -r requirements.txt
-2. Run the `controller.py` script.
+3. Run the `controller.py` script.

 For more information on the PID controller and tuning its parameters, please refer to the comments and documentation within `controller.py`.